Milkdown/vscode/README.md

 # Milkdown 💖 VSCode

-Edit markdown in a WYSIWYG way, powered by [milkdown](https://saul-mirone.github.io/milkdown/#/).
+Edit or view markdown in a WYSIWYG way, powered by [milkdown](https://saul-mirone.github.io/milkdown/#/).

 > **Note**
 > This repository is a fork of [Saul-Mirone/milkdown-vscode](https://github.com/Saul-Mirone/milkdown-vscode).